 We have very limited experience with clinical trials.
 The ongoing Phase 1b clinical trial of VY-AADC and the separate Phase 1 trial exploring the delivery of VY-AADC using a posterior trajectory are being conducted at four locations including UCSF and UPMC.
 We cannot guarantee that any clinical trials will be conducted as planned or completed on schedule, if at all.
 A clinical trial failure can occur at any stage of testing.
 Similarly, there may be delays or difficulties in our initiation of future clinical trials.
-Due to the additional regulatory uncertainties associated with gene therapy products, we did not initiate our pivotal Phase 2-3 clinical trial for our clinical candidate, VY-AADC, as a treatment for Parkinson's disease until we met with OTAT to discuss our proposed trial design and overall development plan.
-While we have received OTAT's feedback, and incorporated it as appropriate in our plans, the clinical trials as designed may not achieve the prospectively defined primary clinical endpoints or provide a favorable benefit to risk ratio to support a biologics license application, or BLA, filing or approval.
+Due to the additional regulatory uncertainties associated with gene therapy products, we did not initiate our Phase 2 clinical trial for our clinical candidate, VY-AADC, as a treatment for Parkinson's disease until we met with OTAT to discuss our proposed trial design and overall development plan.
+While we have received OTAT's feedback, and incorporated it as appropriate in our plans, the clinical trial as designed may not achieve the prospectively defined primary clinical endpoints or provide a favorable benefit to risk ratio to support a BLA filing or approval.